River Run Park

 Quiver Recommendations:

-Shorter is generally better on Benni’s and Nikki’s.
-Particularly at lower flows and on Nikki’s, the wave troughs are so steep that it can be difficult to ride a longer (over 5’6″ or so) board, but at higher flows the angles are softer and you can surf a larger variety of craft.
+Shorter is generally better on Benni’s and Nathan’s.
+Particularly at lower flows and on Nathan’s, the wave troughs are so steep that it can be difficult to ride a longer (over 5’6″ or so) board, but at higher flows the angles are softer and you can surf a larger variety of craft.
 The Scott Burke 5’2″ Fish (link, review) is a popular beginner’s choice.
-So are wakesurf boards like the Slingshot Alien Twister or Ankle Biter.
 Short black-ball beaters or other short, thick ocean boards like the Catch Surf Beater are also pretty common.
-I’ve enjoyed my Flying Pig quite a bit.
 On Chiclets, more volume is usually better, and longboards , shorter SUPS, or high-volume hybrids do well.

 Gauge Information: